romain-dufly/FlatlandMultiagentRL/README.md

     - `rewards.py`: Custom rewards for the Flatland environment.

-    - `observation_utils.py`: Utility functions for processing observations.
+    - `observation_utils.py`: Utility functions for processing observations, in part taken from the Flatland starter kit.
     - `test_utils.py`: Utility functions for running tests and rendering policies.

 Then, various notebooks are provided to demonstrate the training and evaluation of the policies.
 The notebooks are as follows: